johanjaners/johanjaners/README.md

 I build tools for extracting insights and solving problems — using data systems, pipelines, and code.
 Currently exploring data workflows using Python, SQL, and Git.
-Focused on performance analysis through Python ETLs that extract KPIs and generate structured reports and metadata exports for SQL integration.
+Focused on performance analysis through ETLs that extract KPIs and generate structured reports and metadata exports for SQL integration.

 ---